s2ine/Nyaaa/README.md

 # Nyaaa

-Track newest anime releases and check them for downloading asap as they comes up;
+Track newest anime releases and choose the wanted ones for downloading asap as they comes up;

 Be careful you are doing it on your own :)